 Two extra tabs are handling the user saved results and the user defined Data Packages.

-The search panel is a view containing all search parameters associated to the current catalogue on which the search will be performed.
+The Search (or Advanced search form) tab is a view containing all search parameters associated to the current catalogue on which the search will be performed.
 The search panel is shown as a form, and, depending on the opensearch descriptor document, some parameters are just free text, some of them have type restrictions, others can be chosen from a list.

-This panel shows the result of the current search as a list of features (also called products).
+This tab shows the result of the current search as a list of features (also called products).
 Some search results are also visible on the panel header.
 When a search is done this panel automatically is activated showing the results.